Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 Electrical Description
 ~~~~~~~~~~~~~~~~~~~~~~

-The MS unit is electrically controlled using typical components as shown
+The MS Unit is electrically controlled using typical components as shown
 in the diagram below.

 |image24|